davedub/gulp4learner/README.md

 ## Overview

-I recently forked a [boilerplate web app project](https://github.com/jh3y/gulp-boilerplate) that uses Gulp 4 and quickly noticed that Gulp 4 looks somewhat different than the prior version.
-Gulp 4 is now [the default version](https://medium.com/gulpjs/version-4-now-default-92c6cd4beb45) and there is of course [API documentation](https://gulpjs.org/API.html) and a ["quick start" tutorial](https://gulpjs.com/docs/en/getting-started/quick-start) but if you are used to Gulp 3, neither of these resources will give you a hands-on approach to reconfiguring your own understanding of this streaming build system for NodeJS projects.
-There is also a [recent blog post](https://www.webstoemp.com/blog/switching-to-gulp4/) and [one from 2016]((https://www.joezimjs.com/javascript/complete-guide-upgrading-gulp-4/)) about Gulp 4 but they don't seem structured in a way that reflects the questions you may have trying to parse the difference.
-So this project seeks to come up with something that does, through a series of branches.
+I recently forked a [boilerplate web app](https://github.com/jh3y/gulp-boilerplate) that uses Gulp 4 which I wanted to adapt to a Vue project, but quickly noticed it looks a fair bit  different than a Gulp 3 project!
+Although [Webpack]() is now bundled into [Vue CLI 3](https://cli.vuejs.org/), as a task runner, Gulp is [still useful](https://vuejsfeed.com/blog/webpack-vs-gulp-a-comparison) as a "toolkit for automating painful or time-consuming tasks in your development workflow."
+So let's take a  look at setting up a Vue project with Gulp 4, which is now [the default version](https://medium.com/gulpjs/version-4-now-default-92c6cd4beb45).

 ## Project branches

+This project is designed to walk through a Gulp 4-VueJS-Sass project through a series of branches.

-> **master** - latest merged branch
+> **master** - merging latest version of all branches
-> **babel** - ES6+ support
+> **babel** - adding ES6+ support
-> **styles** - Sass (CSS preprocessor)
+> **styles** - adding [Sass](https://sass-lang.com/) (CSS preprocessor) and [Bootstrap 4 CSS](https://getbootstrap.com/docs/4.0/getting-started/theming/#importing) using built-in Sass variable
-> **scripts** - Javascript (future)
+> **scripts** - adds: [VueJS](https://vuejs.org/) ("The Progressive JavaScript Framework") and [Bootstrap 4 Javascript](https://getbootstrap.com/docs/4.2/getting-started/javascript/)
-> **upandrunning** - Live reload, etc. (future)
+> **upandrunning** - adds: Live reload, etc. (future)

 ### Initial commit